jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 !!! important
     Ansible host must access the VMs over ssh.
-Before you run any of playbooks enable root login.
+Before you run any of the playbooks please enable root login.
     For example: `sed -i -e 's/^#\(PermitRootLogin \).*/\1 yes/' /etc/ssh/sshd_config` and restart sshd daemon.
     It is highly recommended to use dedicated ansible user (with sudo right) and ssh key authentication!
-    And don't forget to accept ssh key by login to the remotes systems before run the playbooks.
+    **And don't forget to accept ssh key by login to the remotes systems before run the playbooks.**
     If you are using other user than root, you may want to use `become: 'yes'` option it the plays.

 ### Update

-I usually start with updating the OS to the latest version, unless the application to be installed has no strict requirements.
+I usually start with updating the OS to the latest version, unless the application to be installed has strict requirements.

 **playbook-upgrade-debian.yaml**